liferay/liferay-docs/discover/deployment/articles/02-installing-search-engine/01-configuring-elasticsearch/03-logging.markdown

         #blacklistBundleSymbolicNames="com.liferay.portal.search.elasticsearch6.impl"

-Once this is accomplished, the embedded Elasticsearch server is properly set up to display Elasticsearch logs at the INFO level and above.
+Once this is accomplished, the embedded Elasticsearch server displays Elasticsearch logs at the INFO level and above.

-Two common Elasticsearch logs can be configured further in @product@: the Slow Log and the JVM's Garbage Collection log.
+Two common Elasticsearch logs can be configured further: the Slow Log and the JVM's Garbage Collection log.

 ## Configuring Slow Log